Wildcard Masks in ACLs Explained

 deny 10.0.0.1 0.0.0.0

 A wildcard mask of 255.255.255.255 instructs the router to ignore all 32 bits of the address and match all packets.
-This wildcard mask is used to match all packets.
-Since this wildcard mask matches all packets, the IP address that you enter with this mask does not matter.
+This wildcard mask matches all packets.
+Since this wildcard mask matches all packets, the IP address you enter with it does not matter.
+Technically, you can use this wildcard mask with any IP address.
+However, administrators mainly use it with the IP address 0.0.0.0.
+They use the following IP address and wildcard mask to match all incoming or outgoing packets.

 0.0.0.0 255.255.255.255